Agent-first coordination for human bottlenecks

 03

-Package blockers into the smallest possible unit of human attention.
+Package blockers into one clean hit of human attention.

 Show

-HTML previews, markdown docs, screenshots, diffs, forms, file views, and any renderable artifact an agent wants a human to inspect.
+HTML previews, markdown docs, screenshots, diffs, forms, file views, charts, logs, and whatever else makes the decision obvious.

 Ask